Effect of radiation on perceived temperature

-The “radiation effect” results from radiation heat exchange between human bodies and surrounding surfaces, such as walls and ceilings.
+The "radiation effect" results from radiation heat exchange between human bodies and surrounding surfaces, such as walls and ceilings.
 It may lead to phenomena such as houses feeling cooler in the winter and warmer in the summer at the same temperature.
-For example, in a room in which air temperature is maintained at 22° Celsius at all times, but in which the inner surfaces of the house is estimated to be an average temperature of 10° Celsius in the winter or 25° Celsius in the summer, heat transfer from the surfaces to the individual will occur, resulting in a difference in the perceived temperature.
+For example, in a room in which air temperature is maintained at 22 °C at all times, but in which the inner surfaces of the house is estimated to be an average temperature of 10 °C in the winter or 25 °C in the summer, heat transfer from the surfaces to the individual will occur, resulting in a difference in the perceived temperature.

 We can observe and compare the rate of radiation heat transfer between a person and the surrounding surfaces if we first make a few simplifying assumptions: